 Before you customise your car, make sure the change won’t stop your car from being road legal.

 We do want customers to tell us about software updates that increase performance, or add new functionality to the car such as adaptive headlights.
 But for software upgrades that improve the infotainment system, or similar, you don’t need to tell your insurer.
 If in doubt, get in touch with them.

 When you apply for insurance on a new car, we’ll also ask if the vehicle has any safety features, as well as modifications, parking sensors or a dash cam – and we take this into account when setting a car insurance price.
+Security devices such as extra locking devices and immobilisers could help to lower the cost of your policy.
 Generally, these safety and security features reduce the risk of accident or theft.

 So, it’s a good idea to let your insurer know when you add any safety technology features to your car.